 What Isn’t Covered

-The MLA does not cover loans that relate to the procurement of property like a home or car.
+The MLA does not cover loans that relate to the procurement of property, such as a home or car.
 Examples include:

 - Home mortgage loans